openkcm/infra-apeirora-showroom/setup/readme.md

 Consume the remote Worker cluster Secret `linkerd-identity-issuer` (namespace `linkerd`) and materialize it in the Infra cluster so flux helm release can access it to install linkerd on remote cluster.

 #### 16.2 Components
-* ServiceAccount `kms-system-remote-sync` (Infra cluster) – subject becomes OIDC user `infra-cluster-oidc:system:serviceaccount:flux-system:kms-system-remote-sync` in Worker cluster.
+* ServiceAccount `external-secrets-controller` (Infra cluster) – subject becomes OIDC user `infra-cluster-oidc:system:serviceaccount:flux-system:external-secrets-controller` in Worker cluster.
 * RBAC in Worker cluster granting read-only access to `linkerd` namespace Secrets (Role + RoleBinding in `setup/rbac.yaml`).
-* `ClusterSecretStore` (Infra) using the Kubernetes provider pointing to the Worker API server + CA bundle + serviceAccount token.
+* `ClusterSecretStore` (Infra) using the Kubernetes provider pointing to the Worker API server + CA bundle + serviceAccount token (Read from POD).
 * `ExternalSecret` referencing the `ClusterSecretStore` and pulling the full Secret via `dataFrom.extract`.
 * Flux HelmRelease `linkerd-identity-issuer-syncer` (generic chart) templates the `ExternalSecret` resource.